Dylan-Allison-Damitz/Factory.Solution/README.md

 }
 ```
 * Make sure you remove the curly brackets after entering in your username and password
-* Once your databse connection is complete, return to the terminal and run 'dotnet build' to compile the project
+* Once your database connection is complete, return to the terminal and run 'dotnet build' to compile the project

+## Implementing Migrations

+* Once `appsettings.json` has been created and filled out, assure you are still within the `Factoy` foler and enter the command `dotnet tool install --global dotnet-ef --version 3.0.0` to ensure Enitity Framework is installed on your system
+* Enter `dotnet ef migrations add Initial` to automatically create the database
+* Type `dotnet ef database update` to assure any changes have been accounted for
+* `dotnet run` will compile the project and launch in your local browser

 ## License :clipboard:
 MIT &copy; 2021 _Dylan Allison-Damitz_